rubygems/bundler/README.markdown

     #
     gem "rack", "1.0.0"

+### Groups

+Applications may have dependencies that are specific to certain environments, such as testing or deployment.

+You can specify groups of gems in the Gemfile using the following syntax:

+   gem "nokogiri", :group => :test

+   # or

+   group :test do
+     gem "webrat"
+   end

+Note that Bundler adds all the gems without an explicit group name to the `:default` group.

+Groups are involved in a number of scenarios:

+1. When installing gems using bundle install, you can choose to leave out any group by specifying `--without {group name}`.
+This can be helpful if, for instance, you have a gem that you can only compile in certain environments.
+2. When setting up load paths using Bundler.setup, Bundler will, by default, add the load paths for all groups.
+You can restrict the groups to add by doing `Bundler.setup(:group, :names)`.
+If you do this, you need to specify the `:default` group if you want it included.
+3. When auto-requiring files using Bundler.require, Bundler will, by default, auto-require just the `:default` group.
+You can specify a list of groups to auto-require such as `Bundler.require(:default, :test)`

 ### Installing gems

 Once the manifest file has been created, the next step is to install all